NaturalHistoryMuseum/scratchpads.org/_posts/2013-10-10-looking-beta-testers-brahms-integration.md

 To participate you will need to actively maintain a BRAHMS database.

-If you are interested please send an email to support@scratchpads.eu until Oct 15 2013.
+If you are interested please send an email to scratchpads@nhm.ac.uk until Oct 15 2013.